 There are a number of options to get to the northernmost point of Te Araroa - Cape Reinga.

-- Flight from Auckland to Kerikeri, then tourist bus from Kerikeri (or Paihia) to Cape Reinga
+- Flight from Auckland to Kerikeri, then tourist bus (or transport service) from Kerikeri (or Paihia) to Cape Reinga

 - Bus from Auckland to Kaitaia, then tourist bus (or transport service) to Cape Reinga - Refer to the trail note for the very first track for options

-- Bus from Auckland to Paihia, then tourist bus to Cape Reinga
+- Bus from Auckland to Paihia, then tourist bus (or transport service) to Cape Reinga

 Bus Travel - Refer to www.intercity.co.nz